Mustafa-eksi/marketelectron/README.md

 ## Backend
 Backend will be written in javascript with express.js

+### Routes
+- GET '/' -> Connection control
+- POST '/signup' -> signup to sqlite database
+- POST '/addcash' -> Will add money at given amount to an account if credentials are correct.

 ## Frontend
 Frontend will be written in javascript with electron.js